-Amy Sweeney (Rudolph, Mrs. Claus) is elated to be back in Christmastown with Rudolph the Red-Nosed Reindeer.
-Her past Center performances include Dr. Seuss's The Cat in the Hat, The Adventures of Mighty Bug, The Tortoise, the Hare, and other Aesop's Fables, The Little Pirate Mermaid, Adventures of Little Noodle, The Ugly Duckling, Cinderella Della Circus, Charlotte’s Web, Rainforest Adventures, and Dinosaurs.
+Amy Sweeney (Head Puppeteer -- Rudolph, Mrs. Claus) is elated to be in Rudolph the Red-Nosed Reindeer for the fifth year.
+Her past Center performances include Charlotte's Web, Stan the Lovesick Snowman, Dr. Seuss’s The Cat in the Hat, The Adventures of Mighty Bug, The Tortoise, the Hare, and other Aesop's Fables, The Little Pirate Mermaid, The Adventures of Little Noodle, The Ugly Duckling, Cinderella Della Circus, Rainforest Adventures, and Dinosaurs.
 She has also puppeteered for Haverty Marionettes, The City of Orlando Puppetroupe, Am-Jam Productions, Pinocchio’s Marionette Theater, and Walt Disney World.
-Big thanks to Jon and Gillian and the rest of the Rudolph Cast.
-Big kisses to her "Bumble" Tim Sweeney!
-Love to Mom and Dad.
+Big hugs to her fellow puppeteers Brian, Mandy, Lyndsay, Seth, and Dolph.
+Thanks to Jon and Gillian!
+Big smooches to her Snow Monster Tim and love to Mom and Dad!

 Stage Manager Gillian Wilson

 Music arranged and performed byJohn Cerreta Musical direction by Wesley Morgan